tektoncd/community/process.md

 Before a PR can be merged, it must have both `/lgtm` AND `/approve`:

-* `/lgtm` can be added by ["collaborators"](https://developer.github.com/v3/repos/collaborators/), aka anyone in [the tektoncd org](https://github.com/orgs/tektoncd/people) and/or collaborators added to the repo itself
+* `/lgtm` can be added by ["collaborators"](https://developer.github.com/v3/repos/collaborators/), aka anyone in collaborator team specific to the repo
 * `/approve` can be added only by [OWNERS](#owners)

 The merge will happen automatically once the PR has both `/lgtm` and `/approve`,